NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 Only one of `scale` and `count` can be set for a particular target type.

-The `DirectiveBreakdown` for "create_persistent" #DWs won't include the constraint from `colocateCompute=true` since there may not be any compute nodes associated with the job.
+The `DirectiveBreakdown` for `create_persistent` #DWs won't include the constraint from `colocateCompute=true` since there may not be any compute nodes associated with the job.

 ```yaml
 apiVersion: nnf.cray.hpe.com/v1alpha1